 9. The Arkansas River Trail System

-The Arkansas River Trail System is a group of trails that run along 88 miles of track and weave their way through Little Rock and North Little Rock and pass famous monuments on the way such as Big Dam Bridge and Clinton Presidential Bridge.
+The remarkable Arkansas River Trail System is an expansive network of trails spanned an impressive 88 miles, winding its way through both Little Rock and North Little Rock.
+Along the way, it passed by renowned landmarks, including the iconic Big Dam Bridge and the Clinton Presidential Bridge.

 10. Riverfront Park